 Powder Horn: Powder Horn is a training opportunity designed to expose the Venturing or Boy Scout leader to activities and resources necessary to operate a successful Venturing Ranger Award or Troop High Adventure program.

 Trainer's EDGE: Are you an experienced trainer seeking to advance your skills?
 The Trainer’s EDGE replaces the Trainer Development Conference as the required train-the-trainer course for Wood Badge and NYLT staffs.
 It is meant to supplement the practice offered through Wood Badge and NYLT staff development, with a focus on the participant, while raising the level of skill a trainer brings to the staff experience.

 USA Archery: USA Archery Training is offered at the Naish Scout Reservation.
 This provides the Level 1 training to serve as a qualified Archery Instructor.

 Wilderness First Aid: Wilderness First Aid (WFA) is the assessment of and treatment given to an ill or injured person in a remote environment where definitive care by a physician and/or rapid transport is not readily available.
-Youth over 14 yeas of age and adult Scout leaders are encouraged to take this first-aid course.
-The BSA requires at least one person (two preferred) per unit to be WFA-certified for certain high-adventure camp and backcountry experiences.
+Youth over 14 years of age and adult Scout leaders are encouraged to take this first-aid course.
+The BSA requires at least 1 person (2 preferred) per unit to be WFA-certified for certain high-adventure camp and backcountry experiences.

 Wood Badge: Wood Badge is advanced leadership and team training offered, usually once each year in early fall over two 3-day weekends.
 It is open to all Scouters who have completed Basic Training for their position.
 Early enrollment is encouraged.
 Click the link for more information about Wood Badge Training.